 It's only rock ’n’ roll but I like it - and if you do, let me show you some of the places linked to Britain’s unrivalled music heritage.
 See iconic venues, legendary studios where many classic albums were recorded, and some of the famous stars' homes.

 Discover its hidden wonders, from atmospheric medieval churches to narrow alleyways, hidden gardens and a cosy pub.
 With 2,000 years of history, from the Romans to the newest skyscraper you’re never far from a fascinating tale or two.

 Dark tales of the City of London

 Meet some of the more sinister characters of the old city, from the original double-crosser and thief taker, to a serial jailbreaker, the ghost of a grieving sister, a mysterious nurse and the Black Dog of Newgate Gaol...

 If you’d like to explore a different part of London then let's stroll along pretty Strand-on-the-Green and cross the bridge to enjoy the leafy delights of Kew.
 Chiswick has some fine architecture, while the view from Richmond Hill is worth the walk!

 London's livery companies

 Livery companies have played their part in the City of London for centuries.
-Goldsmiths, Skinners, Dyers and Vintners and many more have fascinating histories, elegant architecture and ancient traditions.
+Goldsmiths, Skinners, Mercers, Dyers and Vintners and many more have fascinating histories, elegant architecture and ancient traditions.